 When you want a blueberry muffin for breakfast but don't need several dozen sitting on the counter, here's a great small batch recipe for you to try!
 This small batch blueberry muffins recipe makes 6 muffins for just pennies each.

-This recipe is perfect for a simple breakfast or snack.
+These muffins are perfect for a simple breakfast or snack.
 With my kids not being a fan of blueberries, I usually eat most of the muffins when we have them.
-This recipe has been saving me from "needing" to eat 12+ muffins in just a few days, haha.

-Why This Recipe Works
+🍯 Why This Recipe Works

 - Easy to come together.
 This recipe comes together easily with a whisk and a mixing bowl.
 No fancy equipment is needed.
 Perfect for beginner bakers, kid helpers, and a simplified routine.